AndrewAKG/ocm-data-import-service/README.md

 reference objects one time only in the producer service and saving only their reference IDs in POI data.
 By doing this we are decreasing the payload size and then can increase the max number of results we can get in single api call.

 ## Future Work and Improvements

+- DB Transactions for related data writes
+- Retries strategy
+- Use data from all providers with open data license
+- Dead letter queue and error handling
+- Add username/password to mongo
+- Better error tracing and performance metrics (monitoring)
+- GraphQL integration support